Exercise routine for a super strong 60 year old

 Secrets to building muscle after 50

-My preference is to train the whole body in each workout – full body training.
+Train your whole body in each workout – full body training.
 I pick 3 to 5 exercises and perform each in a circuit fashion.
-Two or three times a week (typically non lifting days), I add high intensity cardio, for example sprints on a stationary bike.
+Work out two or three times a week (typically non lifting days), add high intensity cardio.
+For me, sprinting intervals on a stationary bike works best.

-High intensity cardio may only take 10 to 20 minutes per workout, but it’s impact on muscle gain and optimizing hormones is far better than traditional, moderate intensity cardio workouts lasting 30 minutes or more.
+High intensity cardio may only take 10 to 20 minutes per workout.
+But you gain more muscle and you optimize your hormones better than traditional, moderate intensity cardio workouts.

 Full Body Workouts